 Heidi Rose

-Heidi Rose is a founding director of Circlewise CIC.
-She has been facilitating ‘council’ listening circles for over 25 years since living, training and working at the leading centre for council training in California; The Ojai Foundation.
+Heidi Rose is the founding director of Circlewise CIC.
+She has been facilitating ‘council’ listening circles for over 30 years since living, training and working at the leading centre for council training in California; The Ojai Foundation.

-Heidi is also a qualified Psychotherapeutic Counsellor, Eco Therapist, Interior Alignment and Shinrin-Yoku practitioner and is currently training as a Wilderness Rites of Passage Guide; she is also trained in suicide prevention.
+Heidi is also a qualified Psychotherapeutic Counsellor, Eco Therapist, Wilderness Rites of Passage Guide, Interior Alignment practitioner and Shinrin-Yoku practitioner; she is also trained in safeguarding and suicide prevention.

-Over the years she has brought deep listening circles to a variety of settings in person and online, from intentional community or families, to one to one, therapeutically and in her marriage—she has also held circles for the wider community with the Woods for Wellness project, that offers council circles on many subjects in a woodland setting, council training and facilitation in schools with young people, parents and teachers.
+Over the years, she has brought deep listening circles to a variety of settings in person and online, from intentional community or families, to one to one, therapeutically and within her marriage.
+She has facilitated circles for the wider community in nature, on many subjects and for different groups—she also holds circles in schools with students, parents and teachers and hosts corporate circles and council training.

 Sam Kouzarides